SwissDataScienceCenter/renku/docs/docs/10-users/40-data/guides/00-connect-data/15-connect-to-azure-blob-storage.md

 ![image.png](./azureblob-30.png)
 </p>

+:::warning

+If you set up an Azure blob for public access from a public project, anyone who can see your project may be able to pull data from the storage account.
+This could incurr egress costs on your Azure subsciption.

 ## Restricted access

 Use this option to share data securely with your collaborators and stakeholders, controlling their access rights (e.g. read-only, write and delete files).